Question: What is the function of digestive enzymes?

 What is the Function of Digestive Enzymes Solution:

 Digestive enzymes are proteins that help to break down food into smaller molecules that can be absorbed by the body.
-They are produced by a variety of organs in the digestive system, including the pancreas, stomach, and small intestine.
+A variety of organs in the digestive system, including the pancreas, stomach, and small intestine, produce them.
 Different digestive enzymes break down different types of food:

-- Fats are broken down into fatty acids and glycerol by lipase.
+- Lipase breaks down fats into fatty acids and glycerol.

-What is the Function of Digestive Enzymes: Once food has been broken down by digestive enzymes, it can be absorbed into the bloodstream and transported to the cells of the body.
+What is the Function of Digestive Enzymes: Once digestive enzymes break down food, the body can absorb it into the bloodstream and transport it to the cells.